thomas-schweich/vscode-ext-prettier-java/README.md

 ## Acknowledgments

 This plugin is based on [`mwpb.java-prettier-formatter`](https://github.com/mwpb/java-prettier-formatter).
 We updated the underlying tools, updated all dependencies to their latest compatible versions, updated the VSCode plugin module, and converted the project to TypeScript.
-Big thanks to them and and the projects below!
+Big thanks to them and the projects below!

 * [Prettier](https://prettier.io/) - Formatter.
 * [Prettier plugin Java](https://github.com/jhipster/prettier-java/tree/master/packages/prettier-plugin-java) - Java specific formatting.